shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 - And Thats how we passed the for loop value to the child component.

-### How to pass function to child component (To take data from the child to parent)
+### How to get data from child to parent component

 - First we need to create the child component.

-- Declare the function in the **component.ts** file as like mentioned below.
+- Declare the function in the `parent.component.ts` file as like mentioned below.
   ```
   // app.component.ts file
   getData(item:any){
     console.log(item)
   }
   ```
-- Pass the function with the **$event** to the child component as like mentioned below.
+- Pass the function with the `$event` to the child component as like mentioned below.
   ```
   <app-child (getData)="getData($event)"></app-child>
   ```
-- import the **Output** and **EventEmitter** from angular core in the **child.component.ts** file and initialize the taken function with output and Eventemitter as like mentioned below.
+- import the `Output` and `EventEmitter` from angular core in the `child.component.ts` file and initialize the output and Eventemitter as like mentioned below.

+  **Note :- declared event emitter name should be same in template where you binded parent component method like `app-child (eventEmitterNameInChild)="parentMethod($event)`**

   ```
   // Child.component.ts